PriyanshuDangi/datahub-learn/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 This was our `src/utils/wallet.js`.

 We will also be needing one more util, uploadFileToIPFS.
 For that, you need to get the API Keys from nft.storage.
 Login and get one.
+Open `src/utils/upload.js`.

 ```js
 import {NFTStorage, File} from 'nft.storage';